-Cracking of ammonia is well known and is already a commercial process.
-In spite of high cracking temperature and expensive catalysts it is considered as viable option for hydrogen delivery.43 Recently, it has been reported that inexpensive alkali metal amides may replace or reduce loading of platinum group metal (PGM)-based catalysts and substantially reduce the cracking temperature.44 Another potential approach to H2 generation from CNLFs is electrolysis.
-For example, ammonia oxidation to H2 has a low potential (0.06V) and therefore has much lower energy requirements (1.55 kWh/kg H2) compared to water electrolysis.45 Several approaches to liquid NH3 electrolysis have been demonstrated46 but the development of more effective electrocatalysts and cell designs is necessary.
+cracking temperature.45 Another potential approach to H2 generation from CNLFs is electrolysis.
+For example, ammonia oxidation to H2 has a low potential (0.06V) and therefore has much lower energy requirements (1.55 kWh/kg H2) compared to water electrolysis.46 Several approaches to liquid NH3 electrolysis have been demonstrated47 but the development of more effective electrocatalysts and cell designs is necessary.